EfficientYoghurt6/CardmarketPriceComparison/README.md

 ### Backend
 - Exposes REST endpoints for expansions, card data and EV calculation.
-- Uses the public YGOProDeck API for expansion and card names and the authenticated Cardmarket API for live pricing.
+- Uses the public YGOProDeck API for expansion and card names.
+If a Cardmarket API key is supplied, pricing is pulled from Cardmarket;
+  otherwise YGOProDeck pricing is used.
 - Stores the Cardmarket API key in a local `.env` file which is excluded from version control.
 The key can be supplied via the console with `python -m app.cli --key <TOKEN>` or through the web UI form.